Part of the Accessibility audit

 What this check does

-SiteCurl finds every <iframe> on your pages and checks for a title attribute.
-Iframes embed external content: maps, videos, forms, widgets, payment processors, and social media feeds.
-Without a title, screen readers announce the frame with no description of what is inside.
+SiteCurl finds each <iframe> on your pages and checks for a title.
+Iframes embed outside content: maps, videos, forms, widgets, payment tools, and social feeds.
+Without a title, screen readers read the frame with no hint of what is inside.

-The check reports how many iframes are on each page and how many are missing titles.
-You see the gap immediately and know how many frames need attention.
+The check reports how many iframes are on each page and how many lack titles.
+You see the gap right away and know how many frames need work.

-Iframes with a non-empty title attribute pass the check.
-The title should describe the content: 'Google Maps showing office location' or 'YouTube video: product demo.'
-A title that just says 'iframe' is technically present but not helpful.
+Iframes with a non-empty title pass the check.
+The title should describe the content: 'Google Maps showing office spot' or 'YouTube video: product demo.'
+A title that just says 'iframe' is there but not helpful.

 How this shows up in the real world

-An iframe is a window into another page, embedded inside your page.
-From a screen reader's perspective, it is a boundary.
-The user is navigating your page, and suddenly the reader announces a frame.
-If the frame has a title, the user hears 'frame: Google Maps showing office location.'
-They can decide whether to enter the frame or skip past it.
+An iframe is a window into a new page, set inside your page.
+For a screen reader, it is a line.
+The user is on your page, and the reader calls out a frame.
+If the frame has a title, the user hears 'frame: Google Maps showing office spot.'
+They can decide to enter the frame or skip past it.

 Without a title, the user hears 'frame' and nothing else.
 They do not know if it is a map, a video, a form, or an ad.
-Entering the frame to find out takes time and may drop them into a completely different context with unfamiliar controls.
-Most users skip unnamed frames entirely, missing content you put there for a reason.
+Going into the frame to find out takes time and may drop them into a whole new context with strange controls.
+Most users skip unnamed frames, missing content you put there for a reason.

-This problem is especially common with third-party embeds.
-YouTube, Google Maps, Calendly, HubSpot forms, Stripe checkout, and dozens of other services provide embed codes that often lack a title attribute.
-The embed works visually but fails for screen reader users.
+This issue is most common with third-party embeds.
+YouTube, Google Maps, Calendly, HubSpot forms, Stripe checkout, and dozens of other tools give embed codes that often lack a title.
+The embed works on screen but fails for screen reader users.

-Some pages have multiple iframes: a map, a video, and a booking widget on the same page.
+Some pages have many iframes: a map, a video, and a booking widget on the same page.
 Without titles, the user hears 'frame, frame, frame' and cannot tell them apart.
-Titles are the only way to distinguish them without entering each one.
+Titles are the only way to sort them out without going into each one.

 Why it matters

-Screen reader users need to know what an iframe contains before they enter it.
-Entering a frame shifts context.
-The user leaves your page and enters the embedded content, which may have its own navigation, headings, and interactive elements.
+Screen reader users need to know what an iframe holds before they enter it.
+Going into a frame shifts context.
+The user leaves your page and enters the embed, which may have its own nav, headings, and live tags.
 Without a title, they have no reason to enter and no way to know what they will find.

-This is also a usability issue for keyboard users.
-Tabbing into an iframe can be disorienting.
+This is also a problem for keyboard users.
+Tabbing into an iframe can be jarring.
 If the user did not expect to enter a map or video, they may not know how to get back to the main page.
-A clear title sets the right expectation before they enter.
+A clear title sets the right view before they enter.

-Multiple untitled iframes on the same page compound the problem.
-The user cannot distinguish between them, so they either skip all of them or enter each one to figure out what it is.
+Many untitled iframes on the same page make things worse.
+The user cannot tell them apart, so they either skip all of them or enter each one to find out what it is.

 Who this impacts most

-Business sites with embedded Google Maps are the most common case.
+Firm sites with Google Maps embeds are the most common case.
 The embed code from Google does not include a title by default.
-Every site that pastes the code without adding a title ships an unnamed frame.
+Each site that pastes the code without adding a title ships an unnamed frame.

-Sites with embedded videos (YouTube, Vimeo, Wistia) have the same issue.
-The default embed codes rarely include a title attribute.
-A page with three video tutorials has three unnamed frames that screen reader users cannot tell apart.
+Sites with video embeds (YouTube, Vimeo, Wistia) have the same issue.
+The default embed codes rarely include a title.
+A page with three video guides has three unnamed frames that screen reader users cannot tell apart.

-SaaS landing pages that embed demo booking widgets (Calendly, HubSpot) or support chat widgets often have iframes without titles.
-The widget works visually, but screen reader users cannot identify it.
+SaaS landing pages that embed demo booking widgets (Calendly, HubSpot) or support chat widgets often have iframes with no title.
+The widget works on screen, but screen reader users cannot identify it.

 How to fix it

 Step 1: Find your iframe tags.
 Search your HTML for <iframe.
-Each one needs a title attribute.
-If you use a CMS, check the embed blocks or widgets that generate iframes.
+Each one needs a title.
+If you use a CMS, check the embed blocks or widgets that make iframes.

-Step 2: Add a descriptive title attribute.
-Write a title that describes the embedded content, not the source.
-Good: title='Office location map'.
+Step 2: Add a clear title.
+Write a title that describes the embed, not the source.
+Good: title='Office spot map'.
 Bad: title='Google Maps'.
 The title should tell the user what they will find inside the frame.

-Step 4: Check dynamically loaded iframes.
-Some widgets inject iframes via JavaScript after the page loads.
-If you use a chat widget, booking tool, or payment processor that creates an iframe, check the rendered HTML (not just your source code) for missing titles.
+Step 4: Check JS-loaded iframes.
+Some widgets inject iframes via JS after the page loads.
+If you use a chat widget, booking tool, or payment tool that creates an iframe, check the rendered HTML (not just your source code) for missing titles.

 Common mistakes when fixing this

 Using 'iframe' as the title.
-A title of 'iframe' or 'embedded content' tells the user nothing they did not already know.
-The title should describe the specific content: 'Contact form' or 'Demo scheduling calendar.'
+A title of 'iframe' or 'embedded content' tells the user nothing new.
+The title should name the exact content: 'Contact form' or 'Demo booking calendar.'

 Adding a title to the wrapper div instead of the iframe.
-The title attribute must be on the <iframe> element itself.
-A title on a surrounding div is not associated with the frame in the accessibility tree.
+The title must be on the <iframe> tag itself.
+A title on a wrapper div is not tied to the frame in the page tree.

-Forgetting iframes added by plugins or widgets.
-CMS plugins that add maps, videos, or forms may generate iframes without titles.
-Check the rendered HTML output, not just the plugin settings panel.
+Missing iframes added by plugins or widgets.
+CMS plugins that add maps, videos, or forms may make iframes with no title.
+Check the rendered HTML, not just the plugin settings panel.

 Leaving ad iframes untitled.
-If your page includes advertising iframes, they should have a title like 'Advertisement' so screen reader users can skip them.
+If your page has ad iframes, they should have a title like 'Ad' so screen reader users can skip them.
 Without a title, users may enter the ad frame thinking it is page content.

 How to verify the fix